 The bicycle which I test rode came in a full Grey frame with Orange and Yellow graphics.
 The matte finish paint job was top notch in quality and was smooth as well.
 The unique graphics on the head tube flowing on to the top tube was refreshing and gave a fire like theme.
 The saddle, rims and handlebar grips were all colour coded to the frame, which made the bicycle look aesthetic.

-The Kreed 27.5D comes equipped with Shimano Tourney TY500 in the front and Tourney TY500D at rear as derailleurs.
+The Kreed 27.5D comes equipped with Shimano Tourney TY500 / Microshift FD-M20 3-Speed in the front and Shimano Tourney TY500D / Microshift RD-M21L 7-Speed at rear as derailleurs.
 Both these derailleurs are a recent version of Tourney from Shimano and the overall gear shifting was smooth and experienced no lags during the test ride.
-The Shimano EF-500 21-Speed shifters felt easy to use with quick and responsive spring action.
+The Shimano Altus EF500 / Microshift TS38 3X7-Speed shifters felt easy to use with quick and responsive spring action.

 The JAK branded Mechanical Disc brakes at the front and rear were sufficient for precise and safe braking performance on dry and wet urban roads.
 During the test ride, when braking on fast turns and on flat muddy surfaces, it felt balanced and responded quickly.

 The 640mm Steel handlebar with a 31.8mm raise on the Kreed was wide and gave an open chested riding posture which was perfect for keeping the bicycle in full control on fast flat trails and urban roads.
 The grips were comfortable on the palms.